tmwlcx/Offbeat/Model/Offbeatr_README.md

 >
 >>**songfile : *Path, default=None***
 >>
->>    &nbsp;&nbsp;&nbsp;&nbsp;the path to a .csv file containing songs data downloaded from the spotify api
+>>    &nbsp;&nbsp;&nbsp;&nbsp;the path to a .csv file containing songs data downloaded from the Spotify API.
 >>
 >>---
 >>